learn-co-curriculum/dsc-ordering-and-limiting/README.md

 ## Summary

 In this lesson, you expanded your SQL knowledge by learning how to modify your data using statements like `ORDER BY`.
-Additionally, you learned how to filter and limit your results.
+Additionally, you learned how to filter and limit your results using the `Between`, `IS NULL`, and `LIMIT` statements.